sgmurphy/wordpress-plugins/pagelayer/readme.txt

 == Changelog ==

+= 1.8.2 (Jan 23, 2024) =
+* [Security-Fix] The security check for "Move to trash" from pagelayer editor has been further improved.
+* [Bug-fix] In some cases in Gutenberg, slider blocks were broken during move child.
+This is fixed.
+* [Bug-fix] In some cases, the content of the previous post was loaded when adding a new page.
+This is fixed.
+* [Bug-fix] In some cases, the video and facebook blocks were not working properly.
+This is fixed.

 = 1.8.1 (Jan 09, 2024) =
 * [Feature] Added support for all Pagelayer widgets in Gutenberg, you can now use Pagelayer widgets in the Gutenberg editor.
-* [Security-Fix] In the Pagelayer -> Settings and Pagelayer -> Website Settings, certain settings were not escaped and sanitized.
+* [Bug-fix] In the Pagelayer -> Settings and Pagelayer -> Website Settings, certain settings were not escaped and sanitized.
 This is fixed.

 = 1.8.0 (Dec 25, 2023) =
 * [Bug-fix] In some cases Pagelayer was causing a PHP error due to the screen function returning null.
 This is fixed.